 Excerpts from The Impact of Losing Your Job: Unemployment and Influences from Market, Family and State on Economic Well Being in the US and Germany, Martin Ehlert, 2016, University of Chicago Press.

-.
+“The Far Reaching Impact of Job Loss and Unemployment” Jennie E. Brand, 2015, Annual Review of Sociology, August 41: 359-375.

+“First a Promise, Now, Layoffs” Ana Swanson, NY Times, Dec 23, 2017.

 Excerpts from Janesville: An American Story, Amy Goldstein, 2017.

-. https://www.nytimes.com/video/us/100000005007829/layoffs-steel-plant-rexnord-mexico.html
+NY Times Video Documentary, “Inside a Steel Plant Facing Layoffs” 2018.

 Class 4: Legal and Illegal Immigration (Causes) and Community Tribes (Consequence)